o19s/splainer-search/README.md

 # AngularJS Search Service

-Splainer Search is an Angular Solr and OpenSearch and Elasticsearch Search library focussed on relevance diagnostics.
+Splainer Search is an Angular [Solr](https://solr.apache.org/), [OpenSearch](https://opensearch.org/) and [Elasticsearch](https://www.elastic.co/) search library focussed on relevance diagnostics with some experimental support for other search engines, starting with [Vectara](https://www.vectara.com).
 It's used in the relevancy tuning tools [Quepid](http://quepid.com) and [Splainer](http://splainer.io).
-Its available for anyone to use (see [license](LICENSE.txt)).
+It is available for anyone to use (see [license](LICENSE.txt)).

 Splainer search utilizes a JSONP wrapper for communication with Solr.
-Elasticsearch and OpenSearch communicate with simple HTTP and JSON via CORS.
+Elasticsearch, OpenSearch, and Vectara communication happens with simple HTTP and JSON via CORS.
 All fields are explained and highlighted if requested.
 A friendly interface is provided to specify the arguments in terms of a Javascript object.
 See below for basic examples.

 ## Basic usage